top of page

 The limitation is not in God—but in human understanding.
 Let not theology be shaped by reason alone, but by revelation.
 God is not confined to heaven, nor to representation by angels, nor to printed words.
 He is a living, present, and personal Being.

 The presence of God is the foundation of Christian life, power, and hope.
-To deny His omnipresence is to reduce Him to creaturely status.
+To deny His omnipresence is to reduce the infinite Creator to creaturely limits.
 It is to “limit the Holy One of Israel” (Psalm 78:41).

 The God of the Bible fills heaven and earth.
-He indwells His people.
-He is near to all who seek Him.
-Let worship and theology reflect this truth.
+He dwells with His people, works in them, and is near to all who seek Him.
+Our worship and theology must reflect this glorious truth.

-Let God be acknowledged, not as man writ large, but as the infinite, omnipresent Creator—worthy of awe, worship, and trust.
+Let God be acknowledged, not as a greater version of man, but as the infinite, omnipresent Creator — worthy of awe, worship, confidence, and trust.